Hampton Court Park: Drained water meadow since medieval period

 North of the road and a cluster of houses connected with the parks is a narrow set of Paddocks and Bushy Park; the Royal Mews graze horses on the park in the summer.

 The Long Water or Longwater Canal is a large garden canal constructed by Charles II for his wife Catherine of Braganza, and given a curved extension at the palace end by William III.
 It is now the namesake of a lake of the 1730s in Kensington Gardens (see The Long Water), and indeed other large garden canals at Wrest Park and elsewhere.
 It flows gently in the park roughly eastward from the back of Hampton Court Palace ending at the Golden Jubilee Fountain and is underground connected to a landscaped channel, the Longford River after the Upper Lodge Water Gardens and the Diana Fountain, Bushy Park.

 Flower Show

 The annual Hampton Court Flower Show is held in 25 acre of the park.
-It is organized by the Royal Horticultural Society and began in 1990.
+It is organised by the Royal Horticultural Society and began in 1990.
 Many prefer it to the better known Chelsea Flower Show because there is more space, and plants and equipment can be bought at the show.
-As it is the world's most popular event of this type extensive traffic jams can build up.
-The show has sometimes been criticized for risking damage to historic features in the park.
+The show has sometimes been criticised for risking damage to historic features in the park.